pzembrod/cc64/Usage.md

 ## Peddi

-Peddi is a small full screen, scrolling PETSCII editor.
-No limit in line length (exept memory).
+Peddi is a small full screen, scrolling PETSCII editor for the C64 and C16.
+There's no limit in line length (exept memory).
 Memory overflow is signalled by a double flash of the screen border.
 Peddi is called with

  `ed filename`